Touftoufe/TIM_DashBoard/documentation/dev_manual.md

 #### WIPER
-To control the wiper (a s90 Servo motor) we command the power (for power consumptions purposes) and the pwm (for speed control).
+To control the wiper (a s90 Servo motor) we command the power (for power consumptions purposes), a timer for the pwm (for position control) and another timer for speed control.
 The power control is simple GPIO output.
-The pwm for the wiper should be a a period of 20ms (50Hz) and a duty cycle of 5% to 11% (1 to 2ms)
+The pwm for the wiper should be a a period of 20ms (50Hz) and a duty cycle of 5% to 11% (1 to 2ms). we configure the pwm using this information.
+The minimum time to go from 0° to 90° is : `?`

+### The code architecture